 Some shelters in smaller communities euthanize their animals by shooting them.
 Also, the archaic method of using a gas chamber to kill dogs and cats is still alive in many states.

-Using a Gas Chamber as a Method of Euthanasia Is Banned by Only 27 States (Humane Society)
+Latest Stats Reveal Using a Gas Chamber as a Method of Euthanasia Is Banned by 29 States (Humane Society)

-Delaware Became the First No-kill US State in 2019 (BVSPCA)
+Delaware Became the First No-kill US State in 2019 (USA Today)

 Fortunately, at least one state takes the problem of pet overpopulation seriously by taking positive action to care for animals.
 In other words, they do something about it.